tschelabaumann/sfJwtPhpUnitPlugin/README.md

-# 1.0.8 Update
+# 1.0.10 Update

-Please note that 1.0.8 introduces a change that is not backwards-compatible with 1.0.7!
+Please note that 1.0.10 introduces a change that could break existing functional tests!

-- JPUP 1.0.8 no longer auto-loads global test fixtures.
-If you have defined any fixtures in `sf_test_dir/fixtures/_global.*`, you will need to load them manually in your test cases.
+- `Test_Browser->call()` now expects its `$uri` parameter to resolve to a valid route.
+If you are calling a route with required parameters, they *must* be included in `$uri`, or else an `InvalidArgumentException` will be thrown.

+  See USAGE.md ("Query String Parameters") for more information.

 # sfJwtPhpUnitPlugin
 ## About